 After David inquired of the Lord on the course he wanted to pursue, he opened up his ears and patiently waited on the Lord to direct his path.

-The Psalmist says “order my steps”, not leaps or skydives, “in your word” – “steps” (Psalm 119:133).
-He also says God’s word is “is a lamp to my feet, And a light to my path” (Psalm 119:105).
-As we open up God’s word to hear Him speak to us, His word will show us where we are “a lamp to my feet” and will direct us in the way we should go “a light unto my path.”
+The Psalmist says “order my steps”, not my leaps or my skydives, “in your word” – he says “steps” (Psalm 119:133).
+He also says God’s word “is a lamp to my feet, And a light to my path” (Psalm 119:105).
+As we open up God’s word to hear Him speak to us, His word will show us where we are, “a lamp to my feet”, and will direct us in the way we should go, “a light unto my path.”

 As we seek God’s guidance in the steps we should take, it is key we stay anchored and immersed in His Word because the primary way in which God speaks to us is through the Bible.

 But often and I am guilty as charged, we don’t wait to hear God's voice, we grow weary and hasty.

 I heard about a woman who, after coming back from a concert in an opera house, discovered she had lost a valuable diamond pin.
 Frantically, she called the manager of the opera house and asked whether her pin was found.
 The manager asked the number of her seat, then told her to hold the line and he would have a look.
 He found the pin, but when he got back to the phone to inform the lady he found that the woman had hung up.

 We are that woman sometimes, we grow weary and restless – we don’t wait on the Lord.

 Wait, I say, on the Lord!”- Psalm 27:14